NWChemEx/.github/docs/source/community/issues.rst

 creates a project board.
 In the project board, individual tasks are added as Issues.
 As PRs are merged, the Issues are closed and removed from the project.

-We also note that issue templates hosted in the ``.github`` repository are used as the defaults organization wide.
-They can be overridden on a repo by repo basis by also defining issue templates in individual repos.
+We also note that Issue templates hosted in the ``.github`` repository are used as the defaults organization wide.
+They can be overridden on a repo by repo basis by also defining Issue templates in individual repos.

 *********************
 Future Considerations